Generic selectors

 CONCLUSION

 In today’s era, molecular genetic testing has become crucial for ending diagnostic uncertainty and providing closure to patients and their families.
 A clinical geneticist can guide the choice of investigation and help with providing pre-and post-test counseling.
 Molecular testing does not replace but complements conventional baseline endocrinological and radiological investigations for a smooth, quick, and cost-effective diagnostic process for patients and their families.
-At present, there are several deficiencies in our knowledge of the natural courses of several molecular etiologies.
+At present, there are several deficiencies in our knowledge of the natural causes of several molecular etiologies.
 The more we test, the more we will understand the diverse spectrum of phenotypes and trajectories of pubertal development, gender identity, etc., associated with different gene variants.

 Ethical approval

-The Institutional Review Board approval is not required.
+Institutional Review Board approval is not required.

 Declaration of patient consent